-Alternative 1 - No Project/No Development
+Alternative 1 - No Project/No Development Alternative

 The No Project/No Development Alternative is required to be evaluated by Section 15126(2)(4) of the State CEQA Guidelines.
-As required by the State CEQA Guidelines, the analysis must examine the impacts which might occur if the site is left in its present condition, as well as what may reasonably be expected to occur in the foreseeable future if the Project were not approved, based on current plans and consistent with available infrastructure and community services.
-Under the No Project/No Development Alternative, the Project site would remain in its current and existing condition as a wholesale auto parts use and parking lot.
+As required by the State CEQA Guidelines, the analysis must examine the impacts that might occur if the site is left in its present condition, as well as what may reasonably be expected to occur in the foreseeable future if the Project were not approved, based on current plans and consistent with available infrastructure and community services.